JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

-#### Adding columns that show whether the tweet contains a name of interest
+### Adding columns that show whether the tweet contains a name of interest:

 I decided to add columns of Booleans that indicated whether a name was in the tweet or not.